Soñando Sunday: Let's Talk About ETA

 The rise of ETA

 The group ETA, or Euskadi Ta Askatasuna (which means Basque Homeland and Liberty) was formed during Franco’s time as dictator and was willing to do what it took to gain their independence, even if that meant using violence as a means to an end.
 The fight shown by the Basque Country, both against Franco and for their freedom, might be one of the fiercest at this time.

 When the regime ended and Spain returned to being a democratic country, ETA did not give up its fight for independence.
 It is estimated that over 800 people have been killed by this group since it was formed.
 The violence that the group used has slowly diminished and today ETA does not have as much power as it once had.
 This can be attributed to the fact that people no longer support the same violence as a means to an end as they once once did, and, perhaps, that the province has be given rights to use their own language and be fairly independent in other political aspects.

 In addition, both Spanish and French police forces are working against the violent uprising that could appear and the leaders of the group are treated as terrorist leaders.
 ETA and other Basque national groups are closely monitored in their political ties and actions and fight for political independence has calmed since radical independence parties have been banned from running in Basque elections.

-In recent times it is Catalan independence that is on everyone’s mind.
-However, if that separation were to happen, we don’t know what could be expected from the supporters of the Basque independence.
+Currently it is the Catalan independence that is on everyone’s mind.
+However, if that region were to separate from Spain, we don’t know what could be expected from the supporters of the Basque independence.
 In a country like Spain, where many provinces, cultures, and histories come together to make one, when one part breaks off the future is unknown.